owenvoke/blade-fontawesome/README.md

 php artisan blade-fontawesome:sync-pro
 ```

-Blade Font Awesome will then automatically detect the pro icons under the `resources/icons/blade-fontawesome` path, and use them.
+Blade Font Awesome will then automatically detect and use the pro icons under the `resources/icons/blade-fontawesome` path.

 ### Blade Icons